bearm/checkout-store/README.md

-# :moneybag: Checkout Store Solution
+# :moneybag: Checkout Store Solution :moneybag:

 ## :memo: Problem to solve:
 Various departments have insisted on the following discounts: